Bwanakalulu/RefresherGettingStartedWithGit/README.md

 # WORKING WITH GITHUB
 git remote add origin URL // Add Folder origin to GITHUB

-get fetch origin          // Get all the change history of the origin for this branch:
+git fetch origin          // Get all the change history of the origin for this branch:

 git fetch origin          // So, on your local Git, fetch updates to see what has changed on GitHub: